 George Washington longed for the day when good wines would be produced in America.
 As he travelled throughout the country, he often noted how well grapes were growing as a sign of potential success for the wine industry in America.
 During one journey to the Ohio frontier in 1770, Washington noticed "some other Woods, that grow Snarly, and neither Tall nor large, but coverd with Grape Vines."1

-George Washington believed that the cultivation of grapes held great promise for the Chesapeake region.
+Washington believed that the cultivation of grapes held great promise for the Chesapeake region.
 As he explained in a letter from July 1779 written to an Italian correspondent who had sent him information on viticulture, "I have long been of opinion from the spontaneous growth of the vine, that the climate and soil in many parts of Virginia were well fitted for Vineyards and that Wine, sooner or later would become a valuable article of produce."2

 Throughout the eighteenth century, Virginians tried to produce grapes for making wine.
 However, by Washington's own admission, while there were certainly grapes available for eating, the wine-making ventures were unsuccessful.
-In March of 1760, Washington began his own attempt by planting fifty-five cuttings of the Madeira grape at Mount Vernon.
+In March of 1760, Washington began his own attempt by having fifty-five cuttings of the Madeira grape planted at Mount Vernon.
 Eight years later he continued his efforts, writing to a firm in Madeira for "a few setts or cuttings of the Madeira."3

 When these foreign grapes proved unsatisfactory, Washington suggested several possible reasons for the problem, including use of the wrong variety of grape, lack of skill in viticulture, and the intense heat of the southern summer and fall.
 To remedy, Washington decided to experiment with the native varieties of grapes.